-In 2015, ADID hired a Social Impact Director (currently George Chidi) focused on leading and convening stakeholders to understand and promote efforts that address key quality of life issues.
+In 2015, ADID hired its first Social Impact Director to focus on leading and convening stakeholders to understand and promote efforts that address key quality of life issues.

 ADID has been instrumental in supporting social service organizations working Downtown to reduce poverty.

 - Co-chairing House ATL, a policy initiative to increase the supply of affordable housing in Atlanta

 - Coordinating cold weather relief downtown for people experiencing homelessness during the winter, in conjunction with the City of Atlanta

 - Establishing a partnership with Lyft through the nonprofit Common Courtesy to help people with transportation needs move from the street to a shelter and from a shelter to housing

 - Establishing a partnership with area hotels to bring people experiencing extreme poverty into hospitality employment